What is Consent Belongs Here?

 All workshops are RSD Approved.

-Gender & You introduces participants to discussions about gender roles, gender identity and expression.
+Gender 101 introduces participants to discussions about gender roles, gender identity and expression.
 Workshop facilitators will connect our understanding of gender issues to issues of gender based violence and harassment in our communities.
 The workshop will provide strategies on how to recognize violence when it is happening and how to intervene.
-Gender & You combines awareness with engaging activities to provide participants with opportunities to learn and put knowledge into practice.
+Gender 101 combines awareness with engaging activities to provide participants with opportunities to learn and put knowledge into practice.

 Workshop Length: 90 Minutes

-The Let's Talk About Consent workshop provides participants with knowledge regarding key terms and concepts related to consent, an introduction to bystander intervention strategies, and how to respond to disclosures.
-Let's Talk About Consent combines awareness with engaging activities to provide participants with opportunities to learn and put that knowledge into practice.
+The Consent+ workshop provides participants with knowledge regarding key terms and concepts related to consent, an introduction to bystander intervention strategies, and how to respond to disclosures.
+Consent+ combines awareness with engaging activities to provide participants with opportunities to learn and put that knowledge into practice.